 Final Thoughts on Where to Stay in Seville, Spain

 Seville is an incredible city.
-With its rich history, imaginative cuisine, incredible architecture and stunning natural landscapes, its no wonder Seville is Andalusía’s most popular travel destination.
-No matter your age or interest, Seville is a city that thrills its visitors.
+With its rich history, imaginative cuisine, incredible architecture and stunning natural landscapes – it’s no wonder Seville is Andalusía’s most popular travel destination.

-Just to recap; Santa Cruz is our number one choice for where to stay in Seville if you’re visiting for the first time.
-Not only is it home to Seville’s most famous landmarks and attractions, but it’s where you’ll find the best tapas and most exciting flamenco.
+Just to recap, Barrio Santa Cruz is my number one choice for where to stay in Seville if you’re visiting for the first time.
+Not only is it home to Seville’s most famous landmarks and attractions, but it’s where you’ll find the best tapas and most passionate, exciting flamenco.

-Have we missed anything?
+Have I missed any goodies off the list?
 Let us know in the comments below!
-Buen Viaje!

 - Planning out an itinerary for Seville is a great way to maximise your time.